UWICompSociety/uwi-cs-webapp/README.md

 # Setup

 ### Linux & MacOS
 Assuming you are using bash as your shell.
 After cloning the repo, navigate to the uwi-cs-webapp folder in your terminal.
-In that folder, enter

-To create a virtual environment.

-`python3 -m venv ./venv`

-To activate virtual environment.

-`source ./venv/bin/activate`

-To install all requirements.

-`pip3 install -r requirements.txt`

-To run development server.

-`export FLASK_CONFIG=development`

-`export FLASK_APP=run.py`

-`flask run`

-Navigate to 127.0.0.1:5000 in your browser to check if everything is working properly.

 ### Windows

 Download and install git which includes git bash.
 Using git bash as your shell, clone the repo, and navigate to the uwi-cs-webapp folder in your terminal.

-In that folder, enter
+Once in that folder, follow these steps.

-To create a virtual environment.
+1. Create a virtual environment.

+    ```
-`python -m venv ./venv`
+    $ python3 -m venv ./venv
+    ```

-To activate virtual environment.
+2. Activate the virtual environment.

-`./venv/Scripts/activate.bat`
+    ```
+    $ source ./venv/bin/activate
+    ```

-To install all requirements.
+3. Install all requirements.

+    ```
-`pip install -r requirements.txt`
+    $ pip3 install -r requirements.txt
+    ```

-To run development server.
+4. Run the development server.

-`export FLASK_CONFIG=development`

-`export FLASK_APP=run.py`

-`flask run`
+    ```
+    $ export FLASK_CONFIG=development
+    $ export FLASK_APP=run.py
+    $ flask run
+    ```

-Navigate to 127.0.0.1:5000 in your browser to check if everything is working properly.
+5. Navigate to 127.0.0.1:5000 in your browser to check if everything is working properly.

 # Website requirements
 https://docs.google.com/document/d/1roVEoeM9OlwazfNmCuOj9uCMbijJqFAYO8rB8X7wwh8/edit?usp=sharing